 Editor's Note: Products featured on Wide Open Country are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.

 We're big fans of succulents here in central Texas.
 From early summer to late summer, it is extremely hot.
-There's a chance if you're living in Texas you're probably under a heat advisory now.
-With little water coming in during this time of the year, many of us are looking for drought tolerant plants.
+With little water coming in each summer, many of us are looking for drought-tolerant plants.

-Succulents and cacti are popular choices for low maintenance plants here in the south.
-Of course growing flowers that need full sun isn't the issue, what becomes the problem is the lack of rain.
-If you're looking for drought resistant plants, here are some seeds with great customer reviews.
-With so many options, surely you'll find some favorite drought resistant plants for a colorful garden year around.
+Succulents and cacti are popular choices for low-maintenance plants here in the south central.
+Of course, growing flowers that need full sun isn't the issue, what becomes the problem is the lack of rain.
+If you're looking for drought-resistant plants, here are some seeds with great customer reviews.
+With so many options, surely you'll find some favorite drought-resistant plants for a colorful garden year around.

 Purple coneflowers like full sun!
-If you're in a dry area, these drought tolerant perennials will do well during droughts.
-These beauties don't need Mediterranean climate to thrive.
+If you're in a dry area, these drought-tolerant perennials will do well during droughts.
+These beauties don't need a Mediterranean climate to thrive.
 The purple flowers can reach 2-3 feet in flowerbeds and flower pots.
 A major perk is that they're deer resistant as well.
 They do look kind of pink, so if you love pink flowers you may like these flowers as well.

 4. Russian sage

 Plant these perennial seeds in late spring and watch them bloom!

 Black-eyed Susans can bloom from early summer to early fall.
 These yellow flowers love the sun as well.
 A major perk of Black-eyed Susans is that they can reseed themselves.
 Be sure not to plant these seeds in poor soil.
 Well-draining soil is key.
 Water your plants when needed.
 Since these flowers can survive on less water, stick to a strict watering schedule.

 Yuccas produce beautiful white flowers perfect for early spring, summer, and winter aesthetics.